precice/precice.github.io/pages/docs/adapters/adapter-code_aster.md

     3. Make sure that in ASTK, the `nodebug` mode is selected.

     4. Lastly, add a new field of type `repe`, by pressing the `Add Entry` button on the right.
-In this field, point `REPE_OUT` to be located in the solid directory, as shown in the image below.
+In this field, point `REPE_OUT` to be located in the `solid-codeaster` directory, as shown in the image below.
 Make sure to also create this directory on your system.
 This `REPE_OUT` folder will hold the `rmed` output files of Code_Aster.

 7. Now that you have updated the `solid.astk` file, save and export it from the `File` menu.
 You need to give a name for your file, e.g. `solid.export`.

 8. Click "Run" to generate the rest of the files and exit ASTK.

-9. Run the case from a terminal as `as_run --run Solid/example.export`.
+9. Run the case from a terminal as `as_run --run solid.export`.

 ![astk settings overview](images/docs/adapter-codeaster-astk-settings.png)